The Extract command is used to subdivide and extract curves from database shell entities to make them easier to use. Many shell entities only

 Use the Extract command to subdivide one selected shell and extract curves.

-operation.
-The object counts of Selected Shells, Extracted Shells, and Extracted Curves will be updated accordingly in the table at
+extract operation.
+The object counts of Selected Shells, Extracted Shells, and Extracted Curves will be updated accordingly in the

-or click Apply to save your changes and continue extracting curves and/or shells.
-Otherwise, click Cancel to exit the Extract panel without
+curves, or click Apply to save your changes and continue extracting curves and/or shells.
+Otherwise, click Cancel to exit the Extract panel

 New shells (colored differently) are created resulting from the Extract operation.